HeyFlutter-Team/zerox-website/docs/introduction/quick_start.md

 After installing ZeroX on your system, follow these steps to get started:

-1. **Create an Account:**
-Getting started is simple and flexible, with three convenient ways to create your account:
+1. **Create an Account:** Getting started with ZeroX is easy and flexible.
+You can choose from three simple methods to create your account:

-    - **Email Sign-Up:** Create an account using your email address by entering your details and setting up a secure password.
+    - **Sign Up with Email:** Sign up by providing your email address, name, and a secure password.
+Once your email is verified, you'll be all set to start using the platform!

-    - **Google Sign-In:** Log in quickly using your Google account for a seamless and password-free experience.
+    - **Log in with Google:** Sign in quickly using your Google credentials, making it easy to access your account without the hassle of remembering an extra password.

-    - **Apple Sign-In:** Sign in securely and privately using your Apple ID for a streamlined experience.
+    - **Sign in with Apple:** Sign in with your Apple ID for a quick, secure, and privacy-focused experience, keeping your personal information protected.

     Choose the option that works best for you and start exploring ZeroX effortlessly!